Manikantacb/Sentiment-Analysis/README.md

 # Summary

-Step 1: Import libraries
+1. Import libraries
-Step 2: Read Data from json file
+2. Read Data from json file
-Step 3: Data Preprocessing.
+3. Data Preprocessing.
-The Preprocessing steps involve the following: a.Cleaning the text: Removing unwanted characters. b.Tokenization: Tokenization is done using nltk tokenizer b.Enrichment-POS tagging: Parts of Speech (POS) tagging is a process of converting each token into a tuple having the form (word, tag).
-POS tagging essential to preserve the context of the word and is essential for Lemmatization. c.Stopwords removal: These words are removed as they do not give any useful information. d.Lemmatization: Obtaining the stem words.
+The Preprocessing steps involve the following:
+a.
+Cleaning the text: Removing unwanted characters.
+b.
+Tokenization: Tokenization is done using nltk tokenizer
+b.
+Enrichment-POS tagging: Parts of Speech (POS) tagging is a process of converting each token into a tuple having the form (word, tag).
+POS tagging essential to preserve the context of the word and is essential for Lemmatization.
+c.
+Stopwords removal: These words are removed as they do not give any useful information.
+d.
+Lemmatization: Obtaining the stem words.

-Step 4: Sentiment Analysis using TextBlob
+4.Sentiment Analysis using TextBlob
 TextBlob is a python library used for processing textual data.
 It is used for sentiment analysis, part-of-speech tagging.

 The two measures that are used to analyze the sentiment are: